powersync-ja/self-host-demo/README.md

 Populate the `replication->connections` entry with your database connection details.

-A simple Postgres server is provided in the `ps-postgres.yaml` Docker compose file.
+- **Postgres:** A simple Postgres server is provided in the `ps-postgres.yaml` Docker Compose file.
 Be sure to keep the credentials in `powersync.yaml` in sync with the config in `ps-postgres.yaml` if using this server.

-See the `nodejs-mongodb` demo for MongoDB connection configuration.
+- **MongoDB:** See the [`nodejs-mongodb` demo](./demos/nodejs-mongodb/) for MongoDB connection configuration.

 ### Storage

-The PowerSync Service uses MongoDB under the hood.
+The [PowerSync Service](https://github.com/powersync-ja/powersync-service) uses MongoDB under the hood to store sync bucket state and operation history, regardless of whether you are syncing with a Postgres or MongoDB backend source database.

 A basic MongoDB replica-set service is available in `ps-mongo.yaml`.
 The `powersync.yaml` config is configured to use this service by default.
 Different MongoDB servers can be configured by removing the `include` statement from `docker-compose.yaml` and updating `powersync.yaml`.

 ### Authentication